Mario Kart 8 Deluxe Tops the French Charts

-Mario Kart 8 Deluxe (NS) has taken the top spot on the French charts in week 3, 2021, according to SELL.
+Mario Kart 8 Deluxe (NS) has remained in the top spot on the French charts in week 4, 2021, according to SELL.

 Ring Fit Adventure (NS) is in second place, while Animal Crossing: New Horizons (NS) is in third place.
-Ghost of Tsushima (PS4) is in fourth place and FIFA 21 (PS4) is in fifth place.
+FIFA 21 (PS4) is in fourth place and Just Dance 2021 (NS) is in fifth place.

 Top sellers per system were as follows: